openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ngraph::replace_node(div, mul);
 ```

-In more advanced cases when replaced operation has several outputs and we add additional consumers to its outputs we make decision how to set friendly name by arrangement.
+In more advanced cases, when replaced operation has several outputs and we add additional consumers to its outputs, we make a decision how to set friendly name by arrangement.

 ###4.
 Runtime Info

 Runtime info is a map `std::map<std::string, std::shared_ptr<Variant>>` located inside `ngraph::Node` class.
 It represents additional attributes in `ngraph::Node`.
-These attributes can be set by users or by plugins and when executing transformation that changes `ngraph::Function` we need to preserve this attributes as they won't be automatically propagated.
+These attributes can be set by users or by plugins and when executing transformation that changes `ngraph::Function` we need to preserve these attributes as they will not be automatically propagated.
-In most cases transformations has next types: 1:1 (replace node with another node), 1:N (replace node with a sub-graph), N:1 (fuse sub-graph into a single node), N:M (any other transformation).
+In most cases, transformations have the following types: 1:1 (replace node with another node), 1:N (replace node with a sub-graph), N:1 (fuse sub-graph into a single node), N:M (any other transformation).
-Currently there is no mechanism that automatically detects transformation types so we need to propagate this runtime information manually.
-See examples below.
+Currently, there is no mechanism that automatically detects transformation types, so we need to propagate this runtime information manually.
+See the examples below.

 ```cpp
 // Replace Transpose with Reshape operation (1:1)